-We use both Swerve and Natvia they are excellent keto-friendly baking ingredients and work just as good as Slenda for taste as sweetness.
+We use both Swerve and Natvia they are excellent keto-friendly baking ingredients and work just as well as Slenda for taste as sweetness.

 Is Saccharin Keto Friendly?

-Saccharin may technically be keto-friendly but our tip is to avoid it when there are more preferable natural sugar alternatives available.
+Saccharin may technically be keto-friendly, but our tip is to avoid it when more preferable natural sugar alternatives are available.

 This artificial sweetener is becoming increasingly hard to find in products anyway, so saccharin gets a big no.

 References And Further Resources About The Safety Of Low-Carb, Keto-Friendly Natural, and Artificial Sweeteners: